segmentio/segment-docs/src/connections/destinations/catalog/google-analytics/index.md

 ### Consent Mode

-Segment does not support Google’s [Consent Mode](https://support.google.com/analytics/answer/9976101?hl=en) feature.
-This feature enables you to adjust how Google’s tags load on your site, based on whether the user consents to your use of cookies.
-This feature relies on customers’ use of Google’s gtag.js library, so it does not work when you use Segment’s Google Universal Analytics destination, because it loads [Google’s analytics.js library](https://support.google.com/analytics/answer/7476135?hl=en#zippy=%2Cin-this-article) instead of the gtag.js library.
-As an alternative, you can use Segment’s [Consent Manager](https://github.com/segmentio/consent-manager).
+Segment does not support Google’s [Consent Mode](https://support.google.com/analytics/answer/9976101?hl=en){:target="_blank"} feature.
+Consent Mode enables you to adjust how Google’s tags load on your site, based on whether users consent to your use of cookies.
+This feature requires Google’s gtag.js library, and does not work when you use Segment’s Google Universal Analytics destination, because it loads [Google’s analytics.js library](https://support.google.com/analytics/answer/7476135?hl=en#zippy=%2Cin-this-article){:target="blank"} instead of the gtag.js library.
+As an alternative, you can use Segment’s [Consent Manager](https://github.com/segmentio/consent-manager){:target="blank"} .

 ### Cookie Domain Name